Ruthin School: Leaked emails

+The emails also referenced Belfield's plans to expel 25-45 students to solve an overcrowding problem after accepting too many boarding pupils.
+He threatened to expel pupils for ordering takeaways, drinking alcohol (including adults who drank during school holidays), wearing short skirts (which he described as looking "like they are going to a nightclub"). and missing school due to sickness (which he described as "pathetic students pretending to be ill").

+Sexual misconduct

-In an ironic twist, it was discovered Belfield was trying to engage in relationships with several students after hundreds of sexualised text messages that he had sent to the school's female pupils emerged.
-He complimented his students 'breasts' and asked about their 'virginities', as well as boasting about how he used to meet students abroad.
-The girls ages ranged from 15 to 18.
+It was discovered that head teacher Toby Belfield was trying to engage in relationships with several students after hundreds of sexualised text messages that he had sent to the school's female pupils emerged.
+He complimented his students' 'breasts' and asked about their 'virginities', as well as boasting about how he used to meet students abroad.
+The girls' ages ranged from 15 to 18.
 The extent of Belfield's grooming is still unknown, yet it is understood he sought to remain in contact with several female students after they had left school.
 Belfield was placed on leave at the end of 2019; he had already been suspended following an earlier investigation two years prior, but allowed to return to work.

+Safeguarding shortfalls

 In January 2020, following an unannounced inspection, Care Inspectorate Wales, which oversees the welfare and safeguarding of children, published a damning report on "inadequate" policies and procedures that are in breach of discrimination and human rights laws, stating "serious shortfalls" meant pupils are "not appropriately safeguarded".
+This included an incident of public humiliation of a student by a member of staff and the school's policy of excluding pupils with mental health issues, in breach of the Equality Act 2010.

+A subsequent unannounced inspection by Care Inspectorate Wales in November 2025 found that all previous recommendations had been addressed, confirming that children are safe, happy, and well cared for.
+The inspection identified no areas for improvement and issued no Priority Action Notices or National Minimum Standards recommendations.

 In the years following the 2020 inspection, Ruthin School introduced a number of changes to address safeguarding, governance, and academic provision.
 This included adjustments to pastoral structures and a review of leadership and operational procedures.
 The school has continued to deliver strong academic results and retains a significant international boarding population.
 More recent developments have included the introduction of additional subject options at GCSE and A Level, an expanded co-curricular programme, and ongoing work towards accreditation with High Performance Learning (HPL), an educational framework designed to support academic and personal development.

 Traditions

 Church services

-The school traditionally travels to the Collegiate and Parochial Church of St Peter three times annually: once to mark Remembrance Day, once for a Christmas Carol Service, and once for Founder's Day.
+The school traditionally travelled to the Collegiate and Parochial Church of St Peter three times annually: once to mark Remembrance Day, once for a Christmas Carol Service, and once for Founder's Day.